 McDonald’s had hitherto found limited success across the Atlantic, recording a $1 million profit loss in Europe in 1972.
 Britain was among the last of the major Western European countries to gain a McDonald’s outlet, due to beef prices that were 20 percent higher than in the United States, and an expensive property market.
 The Wimpy chain, with 625 outlets, had already popularised the hamburger in Britain, and offered established competition.

-McDonald’s had originally sought a West End of London location which could target American tourists familiar with the brand, but the company was unable to obtain a suitable site.
+McDonald’s had originally sought a West End of London location which could target American tourists already familiar with the brand, but the company was unable to obtain a suitable site.
 Meanwhile the property in Woolwich, acquired from Burton, the menswear chain, was relatively affordable, and with its busy high street was considered to represent “average Britain”.
-It was argued that if the Woolwich market could be cracked then the rest of the country could follow.
+It was argued that if McDonald’s could succeed in Woolwich then the rest of the country would follow.

 Robert “Bob” Rhea (1932 – 2010), a successful American franchisee, and the United States parent company each held a 45 percent stake in the British venture.
 Rhea was appointed as managing director.
 Geoffrey Wade, who had managed the property operations of Burton, held a ten percent stake, and was appointed as assistant managing director.